deliveroo/deliveroo.engineering/sustainable-testing.md

 Likewise, avoid persisting data in service objects, and leave that role to the caller.
-In consumers of service ojects, mock them out, and stub `save!` in any output objects for instance.
+In consumers of service objects, mock them out, and stub `save!` in any output objects for instance.